deftjs/DeftJS/README.md

-# DeftJS
+# Deft JS

-Essential extensions for enterprise web and mobile application development with [Ext JS](http://www.sencha.com/products/extjs/) and [Sencha Touch](http://www.sencha.com/products/touch/).
+Essential extensions for large-scale web and mobile application development with [Ext JS](http://www.sencha.com/products/extjs/) and [Sencha Touch](http://www.sencha.com/products/touch/).

 # About

-DeftJS enhances Ext JS and Sencha Touch's APIs with additional building blocks that enable large development teams to rapidly build enterprise scale applications, leveraging best practices and proven patterns discovered by top RIA developers at some of the best consulting firms in the industry.
+Deft JS enhances Ext JS and Sencha Touch's APIs with additional building blocks that enable large development teams to rapidly build enterprise scale applications, leveraging best practices and proven patterns discovered by top RIA developers at some of the best consulting firms in the industry.

 # Goals